MaineDOT I-295 Case Study

 Technology Advancements Create Opportunity

-The state’s outdated high pressure sodium fixtures were consuming 3,000-watts per tower, creating excessive costs.
-The MaineDOT was spending $200 monthly per tower.
+The state’s outdated high pressure sodium fixtures were consuming 3,000-watts per tower, resulting in energy costs of $200 monthly per tower.
 As a way to reduce cost, the lighting was shut off from 11 p.m. to 6 a.m., which was not an ideal solution for nighttime drivers.